|

 A standard library for XENIX-86 C will allow compilation of a program on XENIX system and then execution on MS-DOS....XENIX systems will be able to function as network file servers."

-There were rumors that Gates even tried to sell XENIX to IBM in 1981 but unfortunately IBM brass was afraid of what a post-breakup AT&T could do to their markets.
+There were rumors that Gates even tried to sell XENIX to IBM in 1981 as the ultimate PC OS but unfortunately IBM brass was afraid of what a post-breakup AT&T could do to their markets.
 Because of that IBM wanted nothing to do with Unix.
-Later they were more accommodating and in fact, IBM had planned to offer Xenix as an option for its AT computers in 1984 with Dumb Terminals hooked up to it for multi-user access.
-Six year later (1986) they will realize that this was a blunder and will introduce AIX.
+Later they were more accommodating and, in fact, IBM had planned to offer Xenix as an option for its AT computers in 1984 with Dumb Terminals hooked up to it for multi-user access.
+Six year later (1986) they realized that this was a blunder and introduced AIX (which, as the most bastardatized flavor of Unix, was another blunder ;-).

-From the timeline above its clear that work on XENIX and DOS was largely in parallel and XENIX greatly influenced DOS design: for example Microsoft Press' "MS-DOS Encyclopedia" shows a reproduction of a late DOS 1.25 OEM brochure which mention such future enhancements to DOS 1.25 as XENIX-compatible pipes, process forks, and multitasking, as well as "graphics and cursor positioning".
+From the timeline above its clear that work on XENIX and DOS proceed largely in parallel and some cross-pollination: XENIX greatly influenced DOS design.
+For example Microsoft Press' "MS-DOS Encyclopedia" shows a reproduction of a late DOS 1.25 OEM brochure which mention such future enhancements to DOS 1.25 as XENIX-compatible pipes, process forks, and multitasking, as well as "graphics and cursor positioning".
 That shows that Microsoft certainly tried to bring those two OSes closer, but the forks, multitasking, and multi-user support never materialized.
 Oddly, the flyer claims:

 "MS-DOS has no practical limit on disk size.
 MS-DOS uses 4-byte XENIX OS compatible pointers for file and disk capacity up to 4 gigabytes."